DoctorEww/OTP-TEST/README.md

 # OTP-TEST
-This is a public way to test an encryption method from DoctorEww.
+This is a public way to test an encryption method made by DoctorEww.